CoffeeChaton/vscode-autohotkey/README.md

 1. Right click then click format document.
 2. or `alt` + `shift` + `f`

-- **Formatter follows my coding habits, so it may not unsuited for you**.
+- Formatter follows my coding habits, so it may not unsuited for you.
 - my style fork is not formatter Label and Return.
-- default close now.
+- **default close now.**